Jarvis Landry: Personal life

 Landry's older brother, Gerard, played wide receiver at Southern University in Baton Rouge, Louisiana.
 Landry is the cousin of defensive lineman Glenn Dorsey, who was a standout at LSU from 2004 to 2007.

-Landry's best friend is Free Agent Wide Receiver and former LSU teammate Odell Beckham Jr.
+Landry's best friend is wide receiver and former LSU and Browns teammate Odell Beckham Jr.

 On March 18, 2021, Landry announced his partnership with Air Jordan.